The library is a passionate advocate and supporter of research on campus and has many resources to help the University of Guelph community.

 The library can help U of G researchers understand what the new policy means for them and explore the various tools and services available for complying with open access requirements, here are some examples:

 The Tri-Agencies consists of the Natural Sciences and Engineering Research Council (NSERC), the Social Sciences and Humanities Research Council of Canada (SSHRC), and the Canadian Institutes of Health Research (CIHR).

-To learn more about how the Library can support your research, set-up a one-on-one consultation with us or contact us at firstname.lastname@example.org.
+To learn more about how the library can support your research, set-up a one-on-one consultation with us or contact us at firstname.lastname@example.org.